csc301-2024-s/13-Engineers-Without-Borders/deliverables/D2/subteam 3 README.md

 ## BUILD INSTRUCTIONS
-Although the final product will be a mobile app, we decided to build a simple Windows executable for this deliverable, since we don't want the tester to go through the trouble of getting an emulator for what's only a protoype.
-Don't worry, Unity makes it very easy to switch between target platforms.
+Although the final product will be a mobile app, including iOS, building to iOS is a pain and it wasn't worth it for a prototype like this.
+We opted to only build to Android, and a Windows executable for convenience.

-Simple navigate to `D2/Build` and open the `D3` executable.
+Simple navigate to `D2/Builds` and open the corresponding Windows exec in the Windows folder, or import the Android project into Android studio.